-Snacking on sweet-tasting fruits like fresh pineapple, Honey Crisp apples, dried plums, and frozen strawberries and savory vegetables like crisp celery, crunchy carrots, and delicate mushrooms is a simple, easy way to work toward daily Food Group goals.
+Snacking on sweet-tasting fruits like fresh pineapple, Honey Crisp apples, dried plums, and frozen strawberries and savory vegetables like crisp celery, crunchy carrots, and delicate mushrooms is a simple, easy way to work toward daily fruit and vegetable habits.

 Having trouble meeting the daily recommended 5 servings of fruits and vegetables?
 Pack them!

 Additionally, prepping your own snacks at home more often will give you a better appreciation for the seasonality of these beautiful bites and where they come from.
 All the perfect recipe for ensuring farms everywhere, local and across the globe, have the economic support to remain sustainable for years to come.

 Just like any behavior change, prepping food at home takes practice.
 Start small by focusing on your snacks first.